Zohra132/A-PREDICT_Cancer_Simulations/README.md

 ## Plot Graphs
-Six plotting scripts are provided to visualise optimisation outputs.
+Six plotting scripts are provided to visualise and comapre optimisation results **multiple independent runs**.
 Each script requires the output folder produced by `main.py` to be specified.

 ```bash
 python3 plot_all_paretofront.py